 They got this one right but the wording sort of stepped on itself.
-Most physicians are board-certified in some area of medicine.
-Just because you are Board Certified, doesn’t mean you are a Board-Certified Plastic Surgeon, certified by the American Board of Plastic Surgery.
-This certification is rigorous, and is important.
+Most physicians are board certified in some area of medicine.
+Just because you are board certified, doesn’t mean you are a plastic surgeon who is certified or eligible to be certified by the American Board of Plastic Surgery.
+This certification is rigorous and is important.

 10. “Those who need surgery the most will benefit the least.”

 This last one I will take some exception to.
 If the authors are saying that the people who will look the best after plastic surgery are those who are healthy and fit, I would agree.
 But that’s not what this statement implies.
 Here’s an example: First is a women who is healthy and fit (works out five days a week, and has a body mass index of 22), has had three children and doesn’t like her abdomen.
 After a tummy tuck, she will look great and love to put on her bikini again, something she hasn’t done since the first child.

 Second is a women who has had massive weight loss (over 200 lbs. following a gastric bypass), and has tons of excess skin that hangs down and makes it difficult for her to wear normal clothes.
 After a body lift and the removal of 8 pounds of skin and fat, her life will become immeasurably easier.
 But you won’t find her in a bikini.
 However she probably derived more benefit from the surgery than the first woman.

 If you’re going to have plastic surgery, do your homework and see a board-eligible or board-certified plastic surgeon.